maxdevaine/scripts/innosetup/SAP-VIM/README.md

 source = all content is inside source.zip file \
 SAPVIM-Installer-x.x.x.exe contains "source.zip" and all exe utilities.  \

+Most of all packages have enabled installation logs, so all this logs are in this directory \
+C:\company_sap\logs

 For more info see installer script.